Benzenediazonium tetrafluoroborate: Properties

-These transformations are associated with many named reactions including the Schiemann reaction, Sandmeyer reaction, and Gomberg-Bachmann reaction.
+These transformations are associated with many named reactions including the Schiemann reaction, Sandmeyer reaction, and Gomberg–Bachmann reaction.
 A wide range of groups that can be used to replace N2 including halide, SH−, CO2H−, OH−.
 Of considerable practical value in the dye industry are the diazo coupling reactions.

-The reaction of phenyldiazonium salts with aniline gives 1,3-diphenyltriazene.
+Reaction with aniline gives 1,3-diphenyltriazene.

 The structure of the salt has been verified by X-ray crystallography.
 The N-N bond distance is 1.083(3) Å.

 Safety

 Whereas the chloride salt is explosive, the tetrafluoroborate is readily isolated.